Skill Demand Index

 Jobs Analyzed

-Most employers want Forecasting at basic competency with practical application.
+Most employers want Forecasting at introductory awareness.

 Overview